Week 38

 22 min

-1 massive air bubble with full layer lost (visible)
+1 massive air bubble with full layer lost (visible), despite this the print completed

 Double Cone test